ietf-wg-bpf/ebpf-docs/rst/elf.rst

   one whose values contain ids of other maps, this must be set to 0.

 Platform-specific data
   This field and its size is up to the runtime platform to define.
+For example, on Linux 4.14 and later, this can hold a NUMA node value.

 BTF Map Templates
 --------------------